-Swordfish are a species of tuna with a wide distribution in the Atlantic Ocean.
+Swordfish are a large, highly migratory fish species with a wide distribution in the Atlantic Ocean.
 They range from Newfoundland and Labrador to Argentina in the western Atlantic, and from Norway to South Africa in the eastern Atlantic.
 They are also found in the Mediterranean Sea.
 Swordfish make extensive migrations as the seasons change, and appear in Canadian waters from spring to fall, mostly in the Grand Banks of Newfoundland and the Scotian Shelf.

 - Date modified: